turingschool/backend-curriculum-site/module1/projects/battleship.markdown

 * 2:  Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring
 * 1:  Application generates syntax error or crashes during execution

-### 2. Enumerable & Collections
+### 2. Breaking Logic into Components

-* 4: Application consistently makes use of the best-choice Enumerable methods
+* 4: Application is expertly divided into logical components such that individual pieces could be reused or replaced without difficulty
-* 3: Application demonstrates comfortable use of several Enumerable techniques
+* 3: Application effectively breaks logical components apart with clear intent and usage
-* 2: Application demonstrates functional knowledge of Enumerable but only uses the most basic techniques
+* 2: Application shows some effort to break logic into components, but the divisions are inconsistent or unclear
-* 1: Application demonstrates deficiencies with Enumerable and struggles with collections
+* 1: Application logic shows poor decomposition with too much logic mashed together

 ### 3. Test-Driven Development